 Model files may be deleted from a storage container by deleting the row.
 Unlike deleting records from the database, the action happens immediately and the row cannot be undeleted.
 If the model file has been translated to a viewable format, deleting the model file does not delete the viewable format.
 Deleting models after translation or by using a temporary or transient storage container is a good means to reduce storage cost.

+Working with multi-file models

+Some modeling tools such as Revit have workflows that distribute a model across many files that are then linked to form the complete model.
+For example, a model may be divided into an architectural, an MEP, and a structure component each in different Revit files.
+The Forge service can integrate these parts into a single model for display in the Forge viewer.
+To do so, the following perform the following steps:

+Gather the files composing the model into a directory tree that can easily be converted into a .zip file.
+Ideally you should remove extraneous files such as auto-save files.

+Select the file that will be the master file for the linked model.
+In sure that all linked parts or sub-model files load correctly when this file is opened.

+Convert the directory containing the model files into a .zip archive.

+Up load the .zip archive as described above.
+Don’t select to auto-register the viewable

+Open the manage viewable Models dialog as described below.

+Follow the “Register Model as Viewable” procedure below selecting the .zip file containing the model as the file to register.

+Select the compressed option

+Enter the name of the file from step 2 as the root file name

 Manage Viewable Models

 Before models can be used in the Viewer, they must be registered and translated into the format that is used by the Viewer.
 Typically, only the default 3D view is translated so before the model is uploaded, it should be saved with the desired view as the default.
 For Autodesk NavisWorks, this is the view that is displayed when the .nwd file is opened.
 For Autodesk Revit, it is the default view which appears similar to: